Jamaica station

-Jamaica is a major train station of the Long Island Rail Road located in Jamaica, Queens, New York City.
+Jamaica station is a major train station on the Long Island Rail Road (LIRR) located in Jamaica, Queens, New York City.
 With weekday ridership exceeding 200,000 passengers, it is the largest transit hub on Long Island, the fourth-busiest rail station in North America, and the second-busiest station that exclusively serves commuter traffic.
 It is the third-busiest rail hub in the New York area, behind Penn Station and Grand Central Terminal.
 Over 1,000 trains pass through each day, the fourth-most in the New York area behind Penn Station, Grand Central Terminal, and Secaucus Junction.

-The Jamaica station is located on an embankment above street level and contains six platforms and ten tracks for LIRR trains.
+Jamaica station is located on an embankment above street level and contains six platforms and ten tracks for LIRR trains.
 A concourse above the LIRR platforms connects to a station on the AirTrain JFK elevated people mover to John F. Kennedy International Airport, which contains two tracks and one platform.
 There are also connections to the Archer Avenue lines of the New York City Subway at a separate station directly below.
 The area just outside is served by several local bus routes, and others terminate within a few blocks of the station.